-While the number of COVID-19 cases in McPherson County has declined sharply, it remains too early to announce how classrooms will operate this fall.
-Low participation in vaccination efforts and the development and spread of variants could still require the campus to implement restrictions in order to maintain a safe and healthy learning environment.
+As of July, the number of COVID-19 cases in McPherson County remains low.
+While the current plan is to return to normal operations this fall, it remains possible that low participation in vaccination efforts and the development and spread of variants could still require the campus to implement restrictions in order to maintain a safe and healthy learning environment.
 In Kansas, everyone above the age of 12 is currently eligible for free vaccination.
 The best way to minimize mask and social distancing requirements and avoid disruptions of athletic contests, campus activities, and in-person learning is for the vast majority of our community members to be vaccinated.
 Contact the local health department in your area to get fully vaccinated before you arrive on campus.

 Q: How will classrooms be set-up this semester?